initpy/go-book/functions.rst

 You see?
 The value of ``x`` wasn't changed by the call of the function ``add1`` even though we had an explicit ``a = a+1`` instruction on line 6.

-The reason is simple: when we called the function ``add1``, it recieved a copy of the variable ``x`` and not ``x`` itself, hence it changed the value of this copy, not ``x`` itself.
+The reason is simple: when we called the function ``add1``, it received a copy of the variable ``x`` and not ``x`` itself, hence it changed the value of this copy, not ``x`` itself.